leap-stc/leap-stc.github.io/docs/data/data_locations.md

 GCS is great if:
 \- You want to move data from your Jupyter-Hub home directory to the cloud.
 \- You don't need the data to be accessed outside of the Jupyter-Hub.
-\- This data is a work-in-progress and might be regenerated or modified.
+\- This data is a work-in-progress and might be regenerated or modified as you do your science.

 ## Open Storage Network (OSN) Pod